-Boeing Finds New 737 Max Defect, Threatening Delivery Target
+Boeing finds new 737 MAX defect, threatening delivery target

-(Bloomberg) — Boeing Co. is at risk of missing delivery targets for its best-selling 737 Max model after discovering that its largest supplier improperly drilled holes in a component that helps maintain cabin pressure.
+Boeing is at risk of missing delivery targets for its best-selling 737 MAX model after discovering that its largest supplier improperly drilled holes in a component that helps maintain cabin pressure.

 The latest issue for Boeing’s cash-cow jet isn’t a safety threat, the Federal Aviation Administration said Wednesday.
-But it’s another complication for Boeing as it speeds the manufacturing pace of the 737 family while dealing with supply-chain strains and the aftermath of a strike at Spirit AeroSystems Holdings Inc., the supplier that builds about 70% of the narrowbody jet frames.
+But it’s another complication for Boeing as it speeds the manufacturing pace of the 737 MAX family while dealing with supply-chain strains and the aftermath of a strike at Spirit AeroSystems, the supplier that builds about 70% of the narrowbody jet frames.

 “During factory inspections, we identified fastener holes that did not conform to our specifications in the aft pressure bulkhead on certain 737 airplanes,” Boeing said via email Wednesday.
 The inspections have uncovered hundreds of misaligned and duplicated holes in some aircraft, according to a report by The Air Current.